 According to 2022 census data, most housing in La Pine is valued between \$300,000 and \$499,999, with the median cost at \$313,400.
 The largest amount of rental units cost between \$500 to \$999 per month (36.0%) and the second highest range of rent being between 1,000 and 1,499 a month (34.1%).
-Median rent in La Pine is around \$1,109 per month.
+Median rent in La Pine is around \$1,109 per month2.
 The Department of Housing and Urban Development considers households to be cost burdened if they pay more than 30 percent of their income on housing, and severely cost burdened if they pay more than 50 percent of their income on housing.
 According to the 2022 American Community Survey 5-year Estimates, 58.5 percent of renters spend 30 percent or more of their household income on gross rent.

 The 2019 Regional Housing Needs Assessment (RHNA) notes the shortage of construction workers, and increased pay for skilled laborers, has contributed to an increase in construction costs, and extended construction times.
-In areas such as Madras, Culver, and La Pine the lack of construction workers, and specialists such as electricians and plumbers, has been a deterrent for new construction.
+In areas such as Madras, Culver, and La Pine the lack of construction workers, and specialists such as electricians and plumbers, has been a deterrent for new construction3.
 The RHNA consists of a section of interviews on current conditions of housing in local areas.
 Interviews of service workers who live in La Pine expressed how many people live outside of city limits in campers with no hookups due to housing affordability issues both within the city and across the region.
-The RHNA also states that 37.5 percent of homeowners are cost burdened, and 55.6 percent of renters are cost burdened, which is high for both the state and the region.
-A household is cost burdened if monthly housing costs exceed 30 percent of monthly household income, and severely cost burdened if monthly housing costs exceed more than 50 percent of monthly household income.
+The RHNA also states that 37.5 percent of homeowners are cost burdened, and 55.6 percent of renters are cost burdened, which is high for both the state and the region4.
+A household is cost burdened if monthly housing costs exceed 30 percent of monthly household income.